 One of the components which comprise travertine is iron.
 Iron is the element which causes travertine to form in many different earth colors such as different tones of brown, beige, tan, reddish, gold, ivory and other white shades.

 The natural shades of travertine ranges from soft ivory and pale creamy white to rich golden shades of walnut and brown, silvery grays, rustic reds and deep mocha coffee shades.
 Since travertine is a natural stone and the colors depend on local mineral and organic materials, the tiles are never a single solid color.
 Although some travertine varieties are more consistent in color, colors in each tile will vary with bands or veins of contrasting color throughout the stone.
 Each stone has unique style and character, although stones quarried from the same area will have enough overall similarity to create a beautiful floor or wall!

 Cleaning & Maintenance of Travertine Tile

 Maintenance of travertine is not tedious but there are a few things that should be taken care of.
 Since travertine is a natural stone, use of chemicals and cleaning products may scratch the surface of the stone.
-Regular dusting and mopping will keep travertine beautiful for a long time.
+Sticking to simple dusting and mopping will keep travertine tiles beautiful for a long time.
 Since travertine is porous, in case of a spill, immediately clean the surface and don’t let the liquid seep into the stone.
-If you want to use a cleaner, make sure you buy one that’s meant to clean travertine.
+If you want to use a cleaner, make sure you buy one that’s specifically meant to clean travertine.